robcarver17/pysystemtrade/README.md

 *Eventually* pysystemtrade will include the following:

-- Backtesting enviroment that will work out of the box for the three examples in "Systematic Trading"
+- Backtesting enviroment that will work "out of the box" for the three examples in "Systematic Trading"
 - Implement all the optimisation and system design principles in the book.
 - Complete implementation of a fully automated system for futures trading (for interactive brokers only), including regularly updated data
 - Code to run the present, and future, examples on my blog qoppac.blogspot.co.uk